 The Chesapeake Bay Foundation seeks a Policy and Program Intern to be based at their Eastern Shore, MD office located in Easton.
 This is an unpaid internship for the Fall of 2014 to run for approximately 12 weeks.

 THE CHESAPEAKE BAY FOUNDATION

 The Chesapeake Bay Foundation (CBF) is the largest regional non-profit conservation organization working solely to save the Bay.
-Established in 1967, CBF has a staff of approximately 185 employees working in offices in Annapolis Maryland; Richmond and Norfolk, Virginia; Harrisburg, Pennsylvania; and Washington, D.C., and in 15 field education program locations.
+Established in 1967, CBF has a staff of approximately 185 employees working in offices in Annapolis and Easton, Maryland; Richmond and Norfolk, Virginia; Harrisburg, Pennsylvania; and Washington, D.C., and in 15 field education program locations.
 CBF's headquarters office is in the Philip Merrill Environmental Center, the world’s first LEED platinum building.

 CBF has an annual budget of approximately $21 million and is supported by more than 200,000 members and e-subscribers.
 For more information on CBF please visit www.cbf.org.

 The Eastern Shore Policy and Program Intern will have the opportunity to shadow members of the CBF MD Office/Eastern Shore Team in order to learn about the inner-workings of the organization and the outreach, advocacy and citizen communication programs and initiatives that CBF manages on the Eastern Shore.
 The intern will enjoy hands-on experience by observing, assisting and supporting CBF’s Eastern Shore Director and members of the MD Office Staff that are based on the Eastern Shore.

 Essential functions include:

 - Support engagement with local officials, including the development of outreach materials, interpreting and communicating constituent interests, and helping provide assistance to local agency staffs and partners.